How to export DataGridView to Excel in Windows Forms?

 C#

-//Initialize the Excel Engine using (ExcelEngine excelEngine = new ExcelEngine()) { //Initialize Application IApplication application = excelEngine.Excel; //Set default version for application application.DefaultVersion = ExcelVersion.Excel2013; //Create a new workbook IWorkbook workbook = application.Workbooks.Create(1); //Accessing first worksheet in the workbook IWorksheet worksheet = workbook.Worksheets[0]; }
+// Initialize the Excel Engine using (ExcelEngine excelEngine = new ExcelEngine()) { // Initialize Application IApplication application = excelEngine.Excel; // Set default version for application application.DefaultVersion = ExcelVersion.Excel2013; // Create a new workbook IWorkbook workbook = application.Workbooks.Create(1); // Accessing the first worksheet in the workbook IWorksheet worksheet = workbook.Worksheets[0]; }

 VB.NET